 It's important to take a look at your sump pump on a regular basis and run a diagnostic test to ensure it's working properly.
 You don't want to be caught with a basement full of water at the most inopportune time.

-“We have been using Mark Johnson Plumbing for a number of years.”- James A.
+“We have been using Mark Johnson Plumbing for a number of years.
+We have always been pleased with the technicians and the services they perform.”- James A.